Skip to main content

 // Returns { custom: 'value' }

 Add custom parameters to parse more values from the url like ?utm_custom=123 with { utm_custom: "custom" } to get { custom: "123" }.
+If the value is clickId an additional clickId parameter pointing to the key is added.

 This function facilitates the easy retrieval of marketing data, aiding in campaign tracking and analysis.